shiuandai/Hometown-Homepage/README.md

 ## 1. - Design requirements

-Designing a homwtown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
+Designing a hometown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
 The next sections are crucial for any web project.

 ### 1.1 - Structure design

 * [ ] **HTML** is "HyperText Markup Language" It defines the meaning and structure of web content.
-The Web Designer should keep the structure simple and the similar content chould be grouped together to make sure it can be read clearly.
+The Web Designer should keep the structure simple and the similar content should be grouped together to make sure it can be read clearly.
 	> ℹ️ [HTML] GET to know more about the definition. → [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML)

 * [ ] **Be familiar with the HTML Tag**.
-* [ ] Before working on each website project, I can **build every templates** with my own strcuture concept.
-Building the structure before everything else, will facilitate my work afterwards.
+* [ ] Before working on each website project, I can **build every template** with my own structure concept.
+Building the structure before everything else will facilitate my work afterward.

 ```html
 <div class="container">